Jerome-mi/Simple-Imap-Filter/README.md

 -e encrypt password or any value to be encrypted in configurations files -a full message anlysis, fetch all messages in all mailboxes, all folders, usefull for debug.
 It is equivalent of a filter linked to all folders of a mailbox, with the clause "All" and the action "Count"

-the program "walk" the root directory and for all .yml file in subfolders and run the .yml file
+the program "walks" the root directory, for all .yml file in subfolders "runs" the file

-the program can be cronifized as it locks .yml files while filtering
+the program can be cronifized as it locks .yml files while filtering, so if launched while previous process is still running will not cause any trouble

-the program outputs it's log into a specific log file for each .yml file, in the same directory
+the program outputs it's log into a specific log file for each .yml file, in the same place

-each .yml file is composed by :
+each .yml file is composed by components :
 - one imap_client : with IMAP server and credentials
-- a list of filters
+- filters
-- a dictionary of clauses
+- clauses
-- a dictionary of actions
+- actions

 **Filters**